 Factors that affect the IE of isokinetic samplers include sampler type and nozzle design, stream velocity, water temperature, sampler orientation relative to the flow, and the sample volume relative to that of the sample container.
-IE tends to decrease rapidly as stream velocities decrease from about 4 to 2 ft/s, depending on the type of sampler, nozzle size, and stream temperature.
+IE tends to decrease rapidly as stream velocities decrease from about 4 ft/s to 2 ft/s, depending on the type of sampler, nozzle size, and stream temperature.
 At low velocities, however, substantial concentrations of sand are unlikely, thus non-isokinetic sampling has limited influence on the accuracy of SSCs and sediment-associated water-quality constituent concentrations.

 Decreasing stream temperatures tend to cause decreasing sampler IEs, because friction losses increase through the sampler nozzle as fluid viscosity increases.
 This is particularly true for lower velocities as shown in Figure 2 (from data in Davis, 2001).
-Tests of FISP samplers are typically conducted at water temperatures between about 24°C-29°C (75°-85°F), in the warmer range of most field sampling conditions.
-Cold-water tests indicate that the
+Tests of FISP samplers are typically conducted at water temperatures between about 24°C-29°C (75°-85°F) in the warmer range of most field sampling conditions.
+Cold-water tests indicate that the US D-96 performs sub-isokinetically (IE < 0.9) at temperatures less than about 10°C (50°F) at velocities less than about 3.7 ft/s for all nozzle sizes (Davis, 2001).

-US D-96 performs sub-isokinetically (IE < 0.9) at temperatures less than about 10°C (50°F) at velocities less than about 3.7 ft/s for all nozzle sizes (Davis, 2001).
-A detailed theoretical and empirical evaluation of temperature effects also was conducted by Sabol and Topping (2012) for US D-96 bag samplers in the Colorado River in Arizona and Utah.
-These data (Sabol and Topping, 2012) and subsequent review of FISP bag-sampler calibration data prompted revision of previous temperature-indexed minimum operational velocity limits; the revised limits are shown in Table 1.
+A detailed theoretical and empirical evaluation of temperature effects also was conducted by Sabol and Topping (2012) for US D-96 bag samplers deployed in the Colorado River in Arizona and Utah.
+These data (Sabol and Topping, 2012) and subsequent review of FISP bagsampler calibration data prompted revision of previous, temperature-indexed minimum operational velocity limits; the revised limits are shown in Table 1.

-Figure 2-Changes in IE (intake efficiency) with temperature for FISP US D-96 sampler for three water temperatures and nozzle sizes at two velocities, from data in Davis, 2001.
+Figure 2.
+Changes in IE (intake efficiency) with temperature for FISP US D-96 sampler for three temperatures and nozzle sizes at two velocities.
+Data are from Davis, 2001.

 Sample volumes should not exceed maximum sample container capacities or IE will decline rapidly as described by Szalona (1982) and Davis (2001).
-Sampling up to full bag capacity did not affect IE in tests conducted in extensive laboratory tests at warm temperatures and in limited field tests in larger rivers.
+Sampling up to full-bag capacity did not affect IE in tests conducted in extensive laboratory tests at warm temperatures and in limited field tests in larger rivers.
 However, Sabol and Topping (2012) reported that sample volume also can affect IE before reaching container capacity, in the turbulent riverine environment of their tests.
 Additional data are being collected to further evaluate this issue.

-Recommended Bag-Sampler Intake Efficiency Tests for Each Sampling Event
+Revised Guidance on Bag-Sampler Intake Efficiency Tests for Each Sampling Event

-This memorandum recommends users of FISP bag samplers to perform field tests of sampler IE before each set of samples is collected as part of all site visits, and recording IE-test results as quality assurance data.
+This memorandum directs USGS users of FISP bag samplers to perform field tests of sampler IE before each set of samples is collected as part of all site visits, as originally recommended in memorandum OWQ 99.02/OSW 99.01.
+It also requires the resulting data to be stored in the NWIS.
 A FISP Sampler Efficiency Template (Excel file) is available to aid in IE-test computations and data handling.
-Three IE test should be performed per site visit, if safe and practical, to obtain an average IE value.
-The IE test should be made at least once before each sampling effort.
+Three IE tests should be performed per site visit, if safe and practical, to obtain an average IE value.
+The IE test must be made at least once before each sampling effort.